IT Support Ajax

 Examples of the Ajax commercial landscape, not a Fusion client list.
 They represent the IT support dynamics most Ajax operators run against.

-• Amazon Ajax Fulfillment Centre, a 1-million-square-foot facility employing over 1,000 workers, the single largest commercial presence and the anchor tenant of the 401-corridor logistics cluster
+• Amazon Ajax Fulfillment Centre, a roughly 1-million-square-foot facility employing over 1,000 workers, the single largest commercial presence and an anchor tenant of the 401-corridor logistics cluster

 • H&M warehouse (715,000 square feet) and Lakeridge Logistics Centre (1.2 million square feet, zero carbon), the other big-box distribution tenants that make Ajax a Durham logistics hub

-• Ajax-Pickering Hospital (Lakeridge Health), the Durham West regional acute-care facility with its PHIPA and 24/7 uptime demands
+• Lakeridge Health Ajax Pickering Hospital, the Durham West regional acute-care facility, with its PHIPA and 24/7 uptime demands and a surrounding cluster of clinics and healthcare-adjacent vendors

 • Ajax’s growing commuter professional-services sector along Bayly Street, Westney Road, and Kingston Road, serving residents who commute to Toronto but do transactional business locally